phillipstephan/ChannelCharting-ChannelPrediction/README.md

 > <a href="https://ieeexplore.ieee.org/abstract/document/10978279">Phillip Stephan, Florian Euchner, Stephan ten Brink: "Channel Charting-Based Channel Prediction on Real-World Distributed Massive MIMO CSI"</a>

 presented at the 2025 IEEE Wireless Communications and Networking Conference (WCNC) in Milan, Italy.

+* The [presentation slides](2025_WCNC_Presentation_Slides.pdf) can be found in this repository.
-A preprint is <a href="https://arxiv.org/abs/2410.11486">available on arXiv</a>.
+* A preprint is <a href="https://arxiv.org/abs/2410.11486">available on arXiv</a>.

 ## Summary